aarong/feedme-spec/README.md

   either `Open` or `Closed` according to whether the server returned success or failure.

-- The client must discard all other server messages referencing that feed (server violation).
+- The client should discard `FeedCloseResponse`, `ActionRevelation`, and `FeedTermination` messages referencing that feed (server violation).

 3. `Open` - When a feed is open...